Donna M. Kridelbaugh

 Trail Steward, Volunteer Naturalist and Citizen Science Explorer (2015–present)

 Participate in trail maintenance, invasive species removal and Wilderness stewardship projects.
 Contribute to citizen science projects, including bioblitzes and archaeology research.
-Certified as volunteer naturalist with Tennessee Naturalist Program, Leave No Trace Trainer and crosscut sawyer.
+Certified as a volunteer naturalist through the Tennessee Naturalist Program, Leave No Trace Trainer and crosscut sawyer.
 Currently traveling to volunteer with 270+ hours logged in 2017.

 Member, Ocean Communicators United (2017–present)